TheGreymanShow/vertical-pod-autoscaler-operator/design_documents/vpa-observations.md

 # Various test cases with VPA and its observations

+This document explains the various test cases that we tested VPA on, divided into memory and cpu utilization.
+The following are the observations made for each of these...

 ## When memory is under utilized

 | Time Period |  Pod's CPU Req  | Pod's Memory Req | Pod's CPU Limit| Pod's Memory Limit |  Cron CPU Request | Cron Memory Request | VPA CPU Recomm |   VPA Mem Recomm | Was VPA applied? |